fbpx

 How PayPal Fees Work with Lili

-Whether you use PayPal or another payment processor, fees are part of doing business.
-Credit card fees in particular are essentially unavoidable, but it’s important to know what other fees are involved and which of those can be reduced or avoided so that you get more bang for your buck.
-For fee-free banking that makes invoicing and collecting payment a breeze, check out the business supporting features that come with a Lili Account.
+Whether you use PayPal or another payment processor, payment fees are a part of doing business.
+Credit card fees in particular are unavoidable, but it’s important to know what other fees are involved and which of those can be reduced or avoided so that you maximize your cash flow.

 Written by